vincentverstraeten/thehealthyendpoint/content/english/about.md

 Now i'm on a path of constant learning and found a new passion.

-I try to live really healthy on a wholefood plant-based "hence the name of this blog" and doing great with it.
+I try to stay active and live healthy on a wholefood plant-based diet "hence the name of this blog".

 I hope you enjoy reading some of my contributions.